nidhi-bhanushali/tmdp-movies/README.md

 6. Entire application is built using TypeScript for type safety and quality
 7. Very minimal use of external libraries

-### Few things not covered

-1. Mobile application in react-native instead of web application
-2. The scroll up infinite scroll is not the smoothest.
-It works but can be improved
-3. Errors are not handled very well
-4. The performance can be improved by implementing virtualization for lists

 ### To run the project

 - you will need node version of ^18.18 and also typescript